Aerospace Systems Company

 Recognized as a leading Japanese manufacturer of aircraft and aircraft engines, Kawasaki is engaged in a wide-ranging of operations in the knowledge-intensive aviation sector.
 The company also contributes to a proven track record of delivery in space technology products, including the payload fairing for the H-IIA and H-IIB rockets.

 We take advantage of technological expertise accumulated over the course of 100 -years in manufacturing and repair operations, as well as in developing new models of aircraft.

-Kawasaki has played a major role in the development and manufacturing of various aircraft for Japan's Ministry of Defense, including the T-4 intermediate jet trainer now also used by the Blue Impulse team and the P-3C anti-submarine warfare patrol airplane.
-Currently, we are also the prime contractor in domestic development of the MOD's next-generation XP-1 maritime patrol airplane and XC-2 transport aircraft.
+Kawasaki has played a major role in the development and manufacture of various aircraft for the Japan Ministry of Defense (JMOD), including the T-4 intermediate jet trainer used by the Blue Impulse aerobatic team and the P-3C fixed-wing Anti-Submarine Warfare (ASW) patrol aircraft.
+Today, Kawasaki is the prime contractor for the development and production of the JMOD's P-1 Maritime Patrol Aircraft (MPA) and the C-2 transport.